Adapted from Bedsider.org

 Effort: Patch change required once a week.

-Ease to Get: You need to get a prescription from your doctor or clinic.
+Ease to Get: A prescription from a doctor or clinic.

 Cost: Could be as low as $0 a month or as high as $44.
 Read more about the cost of the patch.

 "The Pill" is a pill.
 (How's that for stating the obvious?)
 Some people call it "oral contraception."
-You take it once a day, at the same time every day.
+It's taken once daily, at the same time every day.
 There are lots of different kinds of pills on the market, and new ones come out all the time.
-Most work by releasing hormones that keep your ovaries from releasing eggs.
-The hormones also thicken your cervical mucus, which helps to block sperm from getting to the egg in the first place.
+Most work by releasing hormones that keep the ovaries from releasing eggs.
+The hormones also thicken cervical mucus, which helps to block sperm from getting to the egg in the first place.

 Here's the breakdown: Been around for 50 years, easy to swallow, can have positive side effects.